#[value]Expand description

 §serialization = "..."

-required for filesystem cache of tasks.
+for the filesystem cache of tasks.

-"auto"(default): Derives the serialization traits and enables serialization."custom": Prevents deriving the serialization traits, but still enables serialization (you must manually implementserde::Serializeandserde::Deserialize)."none": Disables serialization and prevents deriving the traits.
+"auto"(default): Derives the bincode traits and enables serialization."custom": Prevents deriving the bincode traits, but still enables serialization (you must manually implementbincode::Encodeandbincode::Decode)."none": Disables serialization and prevents deriving the traits.

 §shared